flightaware/mongotcl/README.md

 Return the bson object of the current row as a list.

+* $cursor to_array arrayName ?typeArrayName?

+Set an array and possibly typeArray similarly to bson to_array.

 * $cursor set_query $bson

 Set a cursor's query with a configured bson object.